 When deciding whether fostering is the right path for you, you may have various questions around the child you will be fostering, and what level of choice you have.
-Whether you have an age range preference or you’re curious about ethnicity matching, we’ve put together these FAQs around choosing foster children which may help answer your question.
+We’ve put together these FAQs around choosing foster children which may help answer your question.

 There is a diverse range of children in the foster care system who need support and a secure, loving environment.
 Not only do these children vary in age, but they also vary in ethnicity, race and religion, too.
 Many young people in care are over the age of 10 years.